 Disocactus is a genus of cacti found in Central America, the Caribbean, and northern South America.
 It should not be confused with Discocactus, which is a different genus.

-Species grow in tropical regions either on trees as epiphytes or rocks as lithophytes.
+Species grow in tropical regions either on trees as epiphytes or on rocks as lithophytes.
 They have two different growth habits.
 Species such as D. phyllanthoides have stems that are round at the base but then become flattened and leaf-like.
 Other species, such as D. flagelliformis, have round stems throughout their length.

 Many cultivated plants known as Epiphyllums result from crosses between species of Disocactus (rather than Epiphyllum) and other genera in the Hylocereeae tribe.